seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Have at thee!

 **THERSITES**
-Hold thy whore, Grecian!–now for thy whore,
+Hold thy whore, Grecian!--now for thy whore,
-Trojan!–now the sleeve, now the sleeve!
+Trojan!--now the sleeve, now the sleeve!

 *Exeunt TROILUS and DIOMEDES, fighting*

 *Enter HECTOR*

 **HECTOR**
-What art thou, Greek? art thou for Hector’s match?
+What art thou, Greek? art thou for Hector's match?
 Art thou of blood and honour?

 **THERSITES**